norswap/autumn/doc/autumn/guide/7-side-effects.md

 Autumn's strategy to enforce transactionality is to require all side effects to be registered in a central location (within the `Grammar` instance), along with a mean to undo the side effect.

-Autumn represents applied side effects by instances of `AppliedChange`.
-An instance of this class aggregate two other object: an instance of `Change` and an instance of `UndoChange`.
+Autumn represents applied side effects by instances of `AppliedSideEffect`.
+An instance of this class aggregate two other object: an instance of `SideEffect` and an instance of `UndoSideEffect`.

-`Change` is an alias for `(Grammar) -> UndoChange`, `UndoChange` is an alias for `(Grammar) -> Unit`.
-Essentially, calling a `Change` produces the side effect and returns a means to undo it.
+`SideEffect` is an alias for `(Grammar) -> UndoSideEffect`, `UndoSideEffect` is an alias for `(Grammar) -> Unit`.
+Essentially, calling a `SideEffect` produces the side effect and returns a means to undo it.

-The reason why we don't just store `UndoChange` instances is that the ability to replay changes is also valuable (see later).
+The reason why we don't just store `UndoSideEffect` instances is that the ability to replay side effects is also valuable (see later).

 ## Implementing Side-Effecting Parsers

-If you want to write a parser that has side effects, you have to encapsulate any side-effecting action in a `Change` object: a function that performs the side effect and returns an `UndoChange` object, which is itself a function that undoes the side effect.
+If you want to write a parser that has side effects, you have to encapsulate any side-effecting action in a `SideEffect` object: a function that performs the side effect and returns an `UndoSideEffect` object, which is itself a function that undoes the side effect.

-To actually apply the side effect, you need to call [`Grammar#apply`] with the `Change` as parameter.
-This will call the `Change` object and register and `AppliedChange` object.
+To actually apply the side effect, you need to call [`Grammar#apply`] with the `SideEffect` as parameter.
+This will call the `SideEffect` object and register the resulting `AppliedSideEffect` object.

 [`Grammar#apply`]: ../API/grammar.md#apply

 ## Built-in Side-Effecting Data Structure

-It can be a chore to wrap all side-effecting actions in instances of `Change` and to supply the corresponding `UndoChange` objects.
+It can be a chore to wrap all side-effecting actions in instances of `SideEffect` and to supply the corresponding `UndoSideEffect` objects.

 To ease the pain, Autumn bundles a few side-effecting data structures.
 You instantiate these data structure with a reference to a `Grammar`, then use them as you would a regular data structure.
-Any change made to the data structure will cause a `Change` to be registered with the `Grammar`.
+Any change made to the data structure will cause a `SideEffect` to be registered with the `Grammar`.

 These data structures are available in the [`norswap.autumn.undoable`] package: